Meredith & Drew was the largest biscuit manufacturer in Europe.

-A new factory at Cinderford, Gloucestershire, with a focus on cream cracker production, went online from 1951, with 300 staff, including 150 women.
+A new factory at Hollyhill Wood, Cinderford, Gloucestershire, with a focus on cream cracker production, went online from 1951, with 300 staff, including 150 women.

 Meredith & Drew divested its Brighouse factory in 1954.
 The company reduced seven factories to three throughout the 1950s, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.

-The Cinderford factory was closed in 1962.
-Meanwhile the Halifax and Ashby-de-la-Zouch plants were extended and modernised.
+The Cinderford factory was closed with the loss of 346 jobs in 1962.
+Production was transferred to the Halifax and Ashby-de-la-Zouch plants, which were extended and modernised.

 Meredith & Drew held around five percent of the British crisps market by 1963, with own-label production for Marks & Spencer and a strong presence in the licensed trade.

 Crisps contributed an increasing share of turnover, and the Ashby-de-la-Zouch facility began to struggle to meet demand.
 A new crisp factory with a staff of 280 was acquired in Lanarkshire in 1963.